yezhenqing/spatial-live/docs/_build/html/_sources/install.rst.txt

    $ cp -r /your_paht_to/liver-demo spatial-live/src/data/
    $ npm run dev

-Now you should be able to see the data set you just added as shown below:
+Now you should be able to open browser (http://localhost:8225) to see the data set you just added as shown below:

 .. image:: images/install-usage-2.png